 You May Also Enjoy Take an Enchanting Fairytale Trip Around Ireland

 Land of the Giants, Claremorris, Mayo

-Within walking distance from the town of Claremorris, you will find the Land of the Giants says dad Declan.
-It is an amazing park set around a lake with ducks (so be sure to pack some bread).
+Within walking distance from the town of Claremorris you will find the Land of the Giants, says dad Declan.
+It is an amazing park set around a lake with ducks (so be sure to pack something to feed them).

 Strokestown Park, Roscommon